da477/bitrix24/README.md

 # Java to Bitrix24 timeman

-Simple example how to Manage Bitrix24 timeman over webhook from Java.
+Simple example how to Manage Bitrix24 timeman over webhook from Java with pattern Command

-Using pattern CommandExecutor
+## Init

+write your WEBHOOK path and URL site down in the src/config.properties file